dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/layout-considerations-for-the-windowsformshost-element.md

 |Layout containers|The <xref:System.Windows.Forms.FlowLayoutPanel> and <xref:System.Windows.Forms.TableLayoutPanel> controls arrange their child controls and size themselves according to their contents.|

 ## Layout Limitations
- In general, Windows Forms controls cannot be scaled and transformed to the extent possible in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)].
-The following list describes the known limitations when the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element attempts to integrate its hosted Windows Forms control into the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] layout system.
+ In general, Windows Forms controls cannot be scaled and transformed to the extent possible in WPF.
+The following list describes the known limitations when the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element attempts to integrate its hosted Windows Forms control into the WPF layout system.

 - In some cases, Windows Forms controls cannot be resized, or can be sized only to specific dimensions.
 For example, a Windows Forms <xref:System.Windows.Forms.ComboBox> control supports only a single height, which is defined by the control's font size.
-In a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] dynamic layout where elements can stretch vertically, a hosted <xref:System.Windows.Forms.ComboBox> control will not stretch as expected.
+In a WPF dynamic layout where elements can stretch vertically, a hosted <xref:System.Windows.Forms.ComboBox> control will not stretch as expected.

 - Windows Forms controls cannot be rotated or skewed.
 The <xref:System.Windows.Forms.Integration.WindowsFormsHost> element raises the <xref:System.Windows.Forms.Integration.WindowsFormsHost.LayoutError> event if you apply a skew or rotation transformation.
 If you do not handle the <xref:System.Windows.Forms.Integration.WindowsFormsHost.LayoutError> event, an <xref:System.InvalidOperationException> is raised.

 - In most cases, Windows Forms controls do not support proportional scaling.
 Although the overall dimensions of the control will scale, child controls and component elements of the control may not resize as expected.
 This limitation depends on how well each Windows Forms control supports scaling.
 In addition, you cannot scale Windows Forms controls down to a size of 0 pixels.

 - Windows Forms controls support autoscaling, in which the form will automatically resize itself and its controls based on the font size.
-In a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] user interface, changing the font size does not resize the entire layout, although individual elements may dynamically resize.
+In a WPF user interface, changing the font size does not resize the entire layout, although individual elements may dynamically resize.

 ### Z-order
- In a [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] user interface, you can change the z-order of elements to control overlapping behavior.
-A hosted Windows Forms control is drawn in a separate HWND, so it is always drawn on top of [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] elements.
+ In a WPF user interface, you can change the z-order of elements to control overlapping behavior.
+A hosted Windows Forms control is drawn in a separate HWND, so it is always drawn on top of WPF elements.

  A hosted Windows Forms control is also drawn on top of any <xref:System.Windows.Documents.Adorner> elements.

 ## Layout Behavior
- The following sections describe specific aspects of layout behavior when hosting Windows Forms controls in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)].
+ The following sections describe specific aspects of layout behavior when hosting Windows Forms controls in WPF.

 ### Scaling, Unit Conversion, and Device Independence
- Whenever the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element performs operations involving [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] and Windows Forms dimensions, two coordinate systems are involved: device-independent pixels for [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] and hardware pixels for Windows Forms.
+ Whenever the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element performs operations involving WPF and Windows Forms dimensions, two coordinate systems are involved: device-independent pixels for WPF and hardware pixels for Windows Forms.
 Therefore, you must apply proper unit and scaling conversions to achieve a consistent layout.

  Conversion between the coordinate systems depends on the current device resolution and any layout or rendering transforms applied to the <xref:System.Windows.Forms.Integration.WindowsFormsHost> element or to its ancestors.